 When you were first diagnosed with diabetes, finding friends was probably one of the last things on your mind.
 T1D comes with a lot of baggage, but luckily it can also be one of the best bonding experiences for meeting new friends like yourself.
 Sometimes it's hard to find those new friends, but when you do, you'll instantly have something to bond over.

 One of the best ways to find other T1D patients your age is connecting through summer camp or another T1D community event.
 Our All About Camp page will help you get informed about Camp Midicha, a Michigan-based camp experience for kids and teens with T1D to hang out in a safe and friendly environment.
-The Events page is a good place to check for upcoming diabetes events, including JDRF events and clinic get-togethers like the annual Patient Picnic.
+The Events page is a good place to check for upcoming diabetes events, including JDRF events and clinic get-togethers like our U-M Pediatric Diabetes Patient Picnic.

 For college students, check if your school has a T1D community or collegiate support group.
-You can also explore other sites like College Diabetes Network to hear from and get involved with other T1D patients at your age level.
+You can also explore other sites like The Diabetes Link (formerly the College Diabetes Network) to hear from and get involved with other T1D patients at your age level.
 These resources can help you navigate difficult areas that may be too sensitive to ask friends and family about.
 As always, you should keep your diabetes care team in the loop to ensure your safety!

 Learn From the Pros!